Review – Equinox

 Equinox is where I had to kill one of my darlings, an event from Fortune.

 For a monthly prompt about sacrifice, I wanted (as I often do) to turn it on its head.
 This was not to be a story about noble sacrifices for idealistic causes, with Starfleet cheering all the way.
 Instead, it was to be a story about personal human sacrifices, and how Starfleet can, I suspect, chew people up and spit them out.

-Malcolm knows that, no matter what, he’s got to get home and be with Lili.
-He will have to set aside everything and, potentially, jeopardize his standing and his command, things he has worked very, very hard for.
+Hence Malcolm knows that, no matter what, he’s got to get home and be with Lili.
+And he will have to set aside everything and, potentially, jeopardize his standing and his command, things he has worked very, very hard for.

 But there is no question.

 - Equinox as it was originally written (contains reviews)

 - In addition, Equinox on Fictionpad

 The story is Rated K.

 So I like how it turned out, as it wove the themes of sacrifice and familial duty, crossing them with duties to Starfleet.
 It was a chance to fill in a few gaps left in Fortune, and to bring in the bench characters and give them great roles, people like Aidan, Chip, Deb, José, and Jennifer.
 The story acts as a bridge to the deeper future and continues the process of tying In Between Days to the Times of the HG Wells.
 Finally, I think it fulfilled its purpose well.